Instant Pot Caldo De Res- Mexican Beef Soup

 - 10 Cups Water

-- 2 Russet Potatoes Cut into chunks
+- 2 Russet Potatoes Peeled and cut into chunks

 - 3 Carrots Sliced into 3 in pieces

-- 1 Cup Green Beans Whole
+- 1 Cup Green Beans Whole and ends trimmed

 - ½ Head of Cabbage Cut into quarters